Cheese 101: How Does the Aging Process Affect Different Cheese Flavors?

 The culture inside the curd keeps breaking down the lactose in the cheese to lactic acid during the aging process.
 So, the longer a cheese is aged, the more sour and sharp its taste becomes.
 Bacteria can completely convert lactose to lactic acid in a matter of months.

 The initial curd created by rennet contains complex long chain protein.
 During the aging process, these chains break down into smaller amino acid compounds.
 This is called proteolysis.
 These compounds give aged cheese their unique smoky, fruity, or nutty flavors.
 This process also alters the texture of the cheese and can lead to the creation of crunchy crystals (tyrosine) in some aged cheese.

 During the aging process, further variety is added by introducing special bacterial and mold cultures to the cheese.
 The local environmental factors like temperature and humidity also play an important part and are called "terroir" in French.
-The Daily Beast has a very illuminating article on this French concept and its applicability to the Italian region.

 Famous Cheeses and Their Aging Periods